adam-singer/Reactive-Dart/README.md

 	You clicked the mouse 3 times.
 	...

-Chainging gets really powerful when you start to think about merging observable sequences, and so forth...
+Chaining gets really powerful when you start to think about merging observable sequences, and so forth...

 ## More To Come
-I'll be buildig lots more observable wrappers.
+I'll be building lots more observable wrappers.
 Feel free to contribute your own.

 ## Some reference Matrial on the reactive model
 * <http://rxwiki.wikidot.com/start>